Senate Bill 978

 In 2021, all sworn officers underwent a 4 hour Implicit Bias and Racial Profiling course made up of facilitated discussions and student-centered learning activities that allow attendees to safely understand their own biases with a scientific approach.
 Officers leave with the knowledge and skills to recognize their own implicit biases and how to mitigate them and prevent racially-based policing practices.

-Additionally, all department personnel underwent an 8 hour Procedural Justice/Principle Policing Training.
+Additionally, in September 2023, all department personnel underwent an 8 hour Procedural Justice/Principle Policing Training.
 This training consists of four tenets that focus on an officers approach to policing.
 These include being fair in processes, being transparent in actions, providing opportunity for voice, and being impartial in decision making.
 Within the training, the officers also learn skills that emphasize respect, listening, neutrality and trust.

 Field Training Guide Materials